☸️ Cluster-Wide Collective Operations

 Key technical insights

-2. Warp → Block: Tree reduction combines warps into single block result (256 → 1)
+1. Thread → Block: Shared-memory tree reduction combines every thread’s value into a single block result (256 → 1)

-3. Block → Cluster: Simple loop combines block results into final sum (4 → 1)
+2. Block → Cluster: Simple loop over temp_storage combines block results into final sum (4 → 1)

 Memory access patterns: